peeter-t2/tidy_ENB/README.md

 ## Geo-coding

 Individuals have been associated with their location of birth based on the associated metadata in linked databases and placename information.
 In adding geotags, the data from Wikidata geolocations was preferred, followed by the locations given in DNB, followed by the placenames given in DNB that were combined with GEONAMES data.
 For publisher locations, geotags were added from GEONAMES data based on the harmonized locations.
 The automatic geo-tagging can be mistaken and the results are hoped to be improved in the future.

+## Data

+The data files are given in the data folder.
+People provides the metadata on the individuals included in the bibliography, works provides the metadata on each of the publications.
+Geotagged files include a geotag layer on top of this information.

+- data/ENB_people.tsv.zip
+- data/ENB_people_geotagged.tsv.zip
+- data/ENB_works.tsv.zip
+- data/ENB_works_geotagged.tsv.zip

 ## Reports